 Installing Python for the first time

-conda install pandas scipy matplotlib
+conda install pandas scipy matplotlib spyder

-IDL to Python/Numpy syntax
+IDL vs. Python syntax

 IDL is a bit distinctive in its syntax.
 IDL and Matlab syntax remind me a bit of Fortran, while Python is C-based, including that Python has 0-based indexing and C-order array axes.

 Mayavi also gives advanced 3-D visualization.

 Jupyter Notebook makes an IDE in your web browser, and you can make remarkable animated, interactive 3-D plots as well with Ipyvolume.